slco-2016/q1_report_long/_pages/researchinsights_page.md

 ### Personal Barriers
-- Key takeaway: Potential for personal loss can have significant impact on the severity with which they place potential jail and supervision requirements.
+- Key takeaway: Attitudes toward supervision and barriers to compliance are differ depending upon the individual.
 - Quotes
 	- *"We’re dealing with people; we need to make the communication personal” - Case Manager, Criminal Justice Services
 	- *"Every client comes a different kind of need.
 You treat each one is a separate way...some that need more encouragement some that need more guidance."* - Case Manager, Criminal Justice Services